lynnfaraday/aresmush.com/_root/fs3/fs3.3/core.md

 * Languages - 4 XP
 * Action Skills - 4 XP
 * Attributes - 8 XP
+* Adding a new specialty: 4XP, which freezes the 'parent' skill.

 You may only save up to 8 XP.